rillig/gobco/README.md

 Since the above conditions are simple, they are optimized away by the compiler.
 In the source code they are clearly identified as boolean expressions, therefore gobco inserts its coverage code around them.

+Note that for boolean expressions that don't clearly look like boolean expressions, you have to write `cond == true` instead of a simple `cond` since as of December 2019, gobco only analyzes the code at the syntactical level, without doing any type resolution.